-MES had 30 surveys returned this year in comparison to 31 the previous year.
-Based on this response, it is commendable that the results continue to show "Very High" and "High"."
+MES had 35 surveys returned this year in comparison to 30 the previous year.
+Based on this response rate, it is commendable that results continue to show "Very High" and "High".

-- Regular programming and classroom integration by Kendall Carlson, Youth Education Support Worker - Communication to parents about the importance of school-based skills in the future workplace.
-Examples include independence, homework completion, and accountability. - > Student involvement in a variety of activities in and outside of classroom - SHOTS Team - Leadership roles eg. School Assemblies, student ambassadors - Public speaking opportunities (concerts, assemblies, daily announcements, music festival) - "Buddies" programs from K to 6 - Recycling Program - Family Rooms and Character Education - Community involvement exposure to role models and highlight importance of volunteering and taking part in community activities (Christmas Hamper Program, Terry Fox, Jump Rope for Heart, Junior ATB) - Opportunities in academics, athletics and the arts - Exposure to current technology and applications - Digital citizenship direct instruction - Roots of Empathy and Fun Friends programs - Enhance publicity regarding the success at Manning Elementary School to ensure the public is aware of student success (newspaper, student-created newsletters, entrance TV, website, Facebook page)
+- Regular programming and classroom integration by Kendall Carlson, Youth Education Support Worker and Divisional Social Worker support - > Communication to parents about the importance of school-based skills in the future workplace.
+Examples include independence, homework completion, and accountability. - > Student involvement in a variety of activities in and outside of classroom ie. SHOTS Team - Leadership roles eg. school assemblies, student ambassadors - Public speaking opportunities (concerts, assemblies, daily announcements, music festival) - > "Buddies" programs from K to 6 - Recycling Program - Family Rooms and Character Education - Community involvement exposure to role models and highlight importance of volunteering and taking part in community activities (Christmas Hamper Program, Terry Fox, Jump Rope for Heart, Junior ATB, Lodge Buddies) - Exposure to current technology and applications - Digital citizenship direct instruction - > Roots of Empathy and Fun Friends programs - Enhance publicity regarding the success at Manning Elementary School to ensure the public is aware of student success (newspaper, student-created newsletters, entrance TV, website, Facebook page)